didx-xyz/aries-cloudapi-python/docs/Governance as Code.md

 Tenants, functioning as custodial wallets, are established within the Trust Ecosystem's multitenant AcaPy agent.
 Follow the steps below to create new tenants for your trust ecosystem:

-1. Access the API through [Governance Cloud API](http://localhost:8100/docs)
+1. Access the API through [CloudAPI-Multitenant-Admin](http://localhost:8100/docs)
 2. Authenticate using the `tenant-admin.`+`APIKEY` role
-3. Generate a new tenant with a `POST` request to the API endpoint `/admin/tenants/` using the request body detailed in the example below
+3. Generate a new tenant with a `POST` request to the API endpoint `/tenant-admin/v1/admin/tenants/` using the request body detailed in the example below

    ```json
    {